StrikeVaults/FalconOne/README.md

 # FalconOne (v.0.1)

-FalconOne is an Open Source solution deployed and updated on daily basis to assist Law Enforcement Agencies prevent terror and crime.
-By using multiple advanced tools and stealth strategies, FalconOne's community is focused on making its usage friendly and fast.
+FalconOne is an Open Source solution deployed and updated on daily basis to help prevent terror and crime.
+By using advanced tools, functions and stealth strategies, FalconOne's community is focused on making a friendly and fast solution for effective results.

+GENERAL NOTICE:

+FalconOne is deployed for ethical and educational purposes only.
+[Users Should READ before starting the installation process.](#8-user-Terms)

 ## Contents